eminfedar/async-sockets-cpp/README.md

 # Asynchronous Sockets for C++
 Simple, thread-based, non-blocking asynchronous Client-Server classes in C++ for TCP & UDP.
+> This library not optimized for using on production!
 ```cpp
 // Initialize a tcp socket.
 TCPSocket tcpSocket;